-Frugal meal planning is a great way to keep your grocery budget under control!
-Check out this menu plan showing what our family of 5 eats on a $200/mo. grocery budget.
+Need frugal meal planning help?
+Check out my menus showing what our family of 5 eats on a $200/mo. grocery budget.
+Lots of great cheap meal ideas.

 You probably noticed that I often mention getting something “from the freezer” in these menu plans.
 For example, twice in this menu post we ate Breakfast Burritos from the freezer.
 If you are serious about frugal meal planning and eating most of your meals at home, this little trick is one of your best friends!